Self-Supervised Learning with a Multi-Task Latent Space Objective: Method

-To address this, we assign a separate predictor to each view type while keeping the encoder (i.e., backbone and projection head) shared (see~\cref{fig:multi_task_overview_illustr}).
-Each predictor specializes in its own kind of views, thereby reducing interference between global and local alignment objectives.
-This modification does not alter the loss function or require new hyperparameters, and only marginally increases the number of learnable parameters.
-It isolates predictors by view, resulting in stable optimization across different architectures.

-This stabilized formulation enables predictor-based Siamese methods to effectively exploit multi-crop augmentations (see~\cref{sec:results_multi_crop}) and serves as the foundation for the spatial prediction framework described next.
+To resolve this issue, we assign a separate predictor to each view type while keeping the encoder shared (see~\Cref{fig:multi_task_overview_illustr}).
+Each predictor specializes in its corresponding view type, reducing interference between global and local alignment tasks.
+This modification does not alter the loss function or require new hyperparameters; it only marginally increases the number of learnable parameters and keeps training time unchanged, since each forward pass uses a single predictor.
+By isolating predictors across view types, we achieve stable optimization across different architectures.
+This stabilized formulation enables self-predictive methods to benefit from multi-crop augmentations (see~\Cref{sec:results_multi_crop}) and serves as the foundation for the multi-task framework described next.